Working life barometer measures changes in working life

 - labour market prospects.

 Preliminary data is published at the start of the year and the final report in the autumn.
-According to the 2017 working life barometer, employees’ opportunities to participate in the development of their own workplaces have improved considerably over the past ten years or more (see the figure below).
+According to the Working Life Barometer 2018, a larger number of employees than before believed that in the event of unemployment they would be able to find a new job that meets their work experience and competence (see the figure below).

 Research-based information is needed for decision-making

 The Ministry of Economic Affairs and Employment is involved in research projects producing information about how Finnish working life is developing and how it fares in international comparisons.
 For example, the international PIAAC survey measuring adult skills in different countries is funded by the Ministry of Economic Affairs and Employment and the Ministry of Education and Culture.
 The European Foundation for the Improvement of Living and Working Conditions (Eurofound) produces information about the state of working life in different EU countries.
 The Ministry is represented in Eurofound’s Governing Board and in this way it can influence the foundation’s research programmes.